 My dad loves to add green plantains to this curry too.
 I do that too sometimes but most of the times I add potatoes because I am a sucker for potatoes cooked in gravy! 🙂

 Nowadays, I cook this curry in my Instant Pot and hence I have included directions for that too in the recipe below.
+And I also recently made a video of this using the Instant pot.
+Check my video below.
 This curry is my ‘go to’ chicken curry when I am hard pressed for time and it never fails me – it always comes out fabulous!
 Do try it and let me know!

-- 1.5 to 2.0 pounds (or about ¾ kg ) of chicken cut into bite size pieces (about 1 inch cube pieces, preferably with bone or if you are using boneless, use thigh pieces)
+- About 2.0 pounds (or about ¾ kg ) of chicken cut into bite size pieces (about 1 inch cube pieces, preferably with bone or if you are using boneless, use large thigh pieces)

 - 2 medium size red onions, thinly sliced